What (and who) is the Child Care Exploratory Workgroup?

 What funding has been raised already?

-If the Congregation approves this proposal on June 19th, what work would come next and how long would it take for the center to open?
+Now that the congregation voted to move forward, what work comes next and how long will it take for the center to open?

 Receiving church approval would enable the planning to accelerate.
 We would immediately begin working on the following:

 Continue to follow and meet state licensing guidelines.

 Hire a program director who can begin to map out a curriculum, apply for state accreditation ratings, and create and implement a plan to hire teaching staff.

 Create a governance structure to include a Board of Directors and establish strong and early coordination between the center and the church.

 Work with Middlebury’s Developmental Review Board to update our conditional use permit and receive approval for this new use of our building.